kdaily/congenial-meme/SECURITY.md

-Please do not open security issues, it makes me look negligent.
+Please do not open security issues, it makes me look obfuscating.